 - Integrated into Windows: Windows task scheduler comes with Windows, so there is no need for third-party software if basic scheduling is all you need.

-- Extensive Trigger Options: Tasks can be set to run at specific times, upon boot or user login, or after specific events.
+- Trigger Options: Tasks can be set to run at specific times, upon boot or user login, or after specific events.

 - Runs Tasks in the Background: Once a task is scheduled, it will run silently in the background, even if a user isn’t logged on, provided that the right settings are chosen.